gimhol/little-fighter-2-WEMAKE/README.en.md

 "LF2:Wemake" created by Gim in 2024."

+The original author, Marti Wong, has now launched "[Little Fighter 2 Remastered](https://lf2.net/)".
+Please purchase it on [Steam](https://store.steampowered.com/app/3249650) to support the original author.

 ## How to run

 this project should be able to run on a Node.js version that isn't too old.
 I have run this project with the following Node.js versions: